Timnit Gebru: Exit from Google

 In 2020 Gebru and five co-authors wrote a paper titled "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜".
 The paper examined risks of very large language models, including their environmental footprint, financial costs, the inscrutability of large models, the potential for LLMs to display prejudice against certain groups, the inability of LLMs to understand the language they process, and the use of LLMs to spread disinformation.

 In December 2020, her employment with Google ended after Google management asked her to either withdraw the paper before publication, or remove the names of all the Google employees from the paper.
 Of the six authors, only Emily M. Bender was not at the time employed at Google.
-In a six-page mail sent to an internal collaboration list, Gebru describes how she was summoned to a meeting at short notice where she was asked to withdraw the paper and she requested to know the names and reasons of everyone who made that decision, along with advice for how to revise it to Google's liking.
-She said she would work with Google on an employment end date after an appropriate amount of time if not provided with that information.
+In response, Gebru sent an email offering to remove herself from the paper if Google provided an account of who had reviewed the work and how, and established a more transparent review process for future research.
+She continued that she would work with Google on an employment end date after an appropriate amount of time if her conditions were not met.
+Gebru also sent a second email to an email list for women who worked in Google Brain, accusing the company of “silencing marginalized voices” and dismissing Google’s internal diversity programs as a waste of time.
 Google did not meet her request and terminated her employment immediately, declaring that they accepted her resignation.
-Jeff Dean, Google's head of AI research, replied with an email saying that they made the decision because the paper ignored too much relevant recent research on ways to mitigate some of the problems described in it, about environmental impact, and bias of these models.

-Dean went on to publish his internal email regarding Gebru's departure and his thoughts on the matter, defending Google's research paper process to "tackle ambitious problems, but to do so responsibly."
-Gebru and others blame this initial publication, and Dean's subsequent silence on the matter, which Gebru says have both catalyzed and enabled harassment that followed close behind his response.
-Gebru was serially harassed by a number of sock puppet accounts and internet trolls on Twitter, making racist and obscene comments.
-Gebru and her supporters alleged that some of the harassment came from machine learning researcher Pedro Domingos and businessman Michael Lissack, who had said that her work was "advocacy disguised as science".
-Lissack also allegedly harassed Mitchell and Bender, along with other colleagues on Gebru's former team.
-Twitter temporarily suspended Lissack's account access on 1 February 2021.
+Gebru has maintained that she was fired.